-Teaching InterestsHis teaching interests include microeconomics,

-	international trade, agricultural economics and development economics at

-	both undergraduate and postgraduate levels.
-He has been instrumental in

-	developing Adelaide's Graduate Certificate, Graduate Diploma and Masters

-	degree in International Economics.
+Teaching InterestsHis teaching interests include microeconomics, international trade, agricultural economics and development economics at both undergraduate and postgraduate levels.
+He has been instrumental in developing Adelaide's Graduate Certificate, Graduate Diploma and Masters degree in International Economics.

-	His research interests and publications are in the areas of

-	international trade and development, agricultural economics,

-	environmental economics, and wine economics.
-His most recent projects

-	have focused on empirical analysis of such issues as the Doha

-	Development Agenda of the World Trade Organization

-	(www.worldbank.org/trade/wto); global distortions to agricultural

-	incentives (www.worldbank.org/agdistortions); economics of agricultural

-	biotechnology (GMO) policies globally

-	(www.econ.worldbank.org/programs/trade/biotech); and wine globalization

-	(www.adelaide.edu.au/wine-econ).
-He has published more than 35 books and

-	350 journal articles and chapters in other books.
-Two of his recent

-	books have both received prizes for excellence in research and in

-	communication from both the American and the Australian agricultural

-	economics associations, and another shared the OIV (International

-	Organization of Vine and Wine) 2014 Prize for the world’s best wine

-	books.
+His research interests and publications are in the areas of international trade and development, agricultural economics, environmental economics, and wine economics.
+His most recent projects have focused on empirical analysis of such issues as the Doha Development Agenda of the World Trade Organization (www.worldbank.org/trade/wto); global distortions to agricultural incentives (www.worldbank.org/agdistortions); economics of agricultural biotechnology (GMO) policies globally (www.econ.worldbank.org/programs/trade/biotech); and wine globalization (www.adelaide.edu.au/wine-econ).
+He has published around 40 books and 400 journal articles and chapters in other books.
+Two of his recent books have both received prizes for excellence in research and in communication from both the American and the Australian agricultural and applied economics associations, and another shared the OIV (International Organization of Vine and Wine) 2014 Prize for the world’s best wine books.

 His most recently finished books are:

 Distortions to Agricultural Incentives: A Global Perspective, 1955-2007, London: Palgrave Macmillan and Washington DC: World Bank, October 2009 (Recipient of the Bruce Gardner memorial Prize of the (US) Agriculatural and Applied Economics Association, 2010, and the Australian Agricultural and Resource Economics Society Quality of Research Discovery Prize, 2010.)